Each year we help more than two million people who contact us with a problem they need sorting out.

-And if you think you’ve got the skills and experience to tackle the role, apply now, attaching your CV and a covering letter explaining:
+And if you think you’ve got what it takes to tackle this role, apply now, attaching your CV.

-The closing date for applications is 16 November 2014.
+The closing date for applications is midnight, 1 February 2015.

 ... as a free, independent service for consumers, we help people from all backgrounds – and all parts of the community – to settle complaints they might have with their financial service provider.